Shady129/Data-Structures-From-Scratch-CPP/Queue/README.md

 • How Queue works internally
 • How FIFO is enforced
-• How to build abstraction over another structure
+• How abstraction hides implementation details
-• How to design scalable data structures
+• How delegation works in C++
+• When extending a structure breaks abstraction
 • How to think like a systems-level developer

 ---